 How to use Flocabulary for differentiated learning

 As a teacher of students with varied strengths, needs, and preferences, you know that one size doesn’t fit all.
 Differentiated learning is a teaching approach that tailors instruction to meet the needs and preferences of all learners.
 While the learning goal remains the same for all students, the instructional approach is varied based on students’ strengths, struggles, and interests.
-Rather than trying to teach the whole group in the same way, differentiated learning acknowledges that students are different, and therefore may learn best differently.
+Rather than trying to teach the whole group in the same way, differentiated instruction acknowledges that students are different, and therefore may learn best differently, ultimately supporting student achievement.

 Absolutely!
 Flocabulary, a multi-modal learning tool with built-in opportunities for scaffolding, demonstrating understanding, and offering student choice, supports differentiation in four key areas: content, process, product, and learning environment.
 These areas, identified by differentiation expert Carol Ann Tomlinson, are essential for effective classroom instruction.
-Keep reading to discover how Flocabulary can enhance your differentiated teaching strategies!
+Keep reading to discover how Flocabulary can enhance differentiated instruction in the classroom!

 New to Flocabulary?
 Teachers can sign up for a trial to access our lesson videos and assessment activities.
 Administrators can get in touch with us to learn more about unlocking the full power of Flocabulary through Flocabulary Plus.

 Flocabulary supports teachers in differentiating content, or adapting what students need to learn or how they will access the information.
-Flocabulary’s engaging videos, both hip-hop and narrated, present information both visually and auditorily, supporting different learning styles.
+Flocabulary’s engaging videos and lesson plans, both hip-hop and narrated, present information both visually and audibly, supporting different learning styles.
 Music’s rhyme and rhythm often help students better retain information, and hip-hop uniquely promotes retention through its use of vocabulary repetition and musical mnemonic devices.
 We’ve heard from teachers that they see students mouthing the lyrics to Flocabulary songs to help them recall information and strategies during assessments.
-Using Flocabulary lessons during your whole-group instruction or offering Flocabulary as a tool during stations or student choice time are excellent ways to differentiate how content is delivered.
+Using Flocabulary lessons during your whole-group instruction or small groups as a tool during stations or student choice time are excellent ways to differentiate how content is delivered.

 Within Flocabulary, teachers also have many opportunities to differentiate content based on students’ skill levels or interests.
 Teachers with Flocabulary Plus can assign different lessons and activities within lessons to individual students, which makes it easy to tailor assignments to students’ skill levels or preferences.
 Our Word Up Vocabulary lessons, which teach general academic vocabulary words, are divided into eight levels.
 Use our diagnostic test to determine which level is best for each student and the pre-and post-assessments for each level to measure vocabulary growth.
 Richmond Public Schools used Flocabulary to strengthen vocabulary across the curriculum and saw significant improvement in their Standards of Learning (SOL) test after implementing Word Up, including the diagnostic and pre-and post-tests to gather insights.